Additional Paternity Leave: Low take-up among new fathers

 "Often when men do ask, they are not met with the same sympathy that maybe a mum is," she added.

-"So I think there are some cultural barriers for dads themselves and in the workplace and there are some issues too around status and pay as well."'Not an option'
+"So I think there are some cultural barriers for dads themselves and in the workplace and there are some issues too around status and pay as well."

 So what's the view amongst new dads?